 I’m usually very much a red sangria drinker, but I actually loved Mija’s white sangria.
 With guava, orange, lime, and lychee juices, it has a fun tropical taste to it.
 I added limes, cherries, blueberries, and kiwi to my sangria.

 But everyone did something a little bit different.
 Which is the best part of setting up your own sangria bar.

 I don’t buy a lot of “pre-made” cocktails, but was really impressed with Mija.
 It’s made with 100% fruit juice and not overly sweet, which I’ve found is often a problem with other pre-made cocktails out there.
 It’s perfectly balanced and really doesn’t need anything added to it.
 Of course, if you want to go wild, you could also add other liquors to your sangria bar or even sparkling wine instead of sparkling water.
 The options are endless!

 Replace “Paris” with “Maine” and those napkins on the left are exactly how I feel right now…

 Cheers to an awesome summer vacation with all the sangria we want.
 At any time of day.

 How on Earth am I going to go back to the real world next week?
 Luckily, I have another bottle of red Mija and another bottle of white Mija that I’ll be bringing home with me.
 Something tells me I’ll need to set up another DIY sangria bar next weekend!

 Thank you so much to Mija Sangria for sponsoring this post!
-For information on where to get some of the accessories I used in my DIY sangria bar, see below (some are affiliate links):
+Most of the Oh Joy! items I used in this post are now sold out, but for information on where to get some of the other accessories I used in my DIY sangria bar, see below (some are affiliate links):

 Also, keep in mind that you can purchase Mija Sangria online!